-Policy C-PF-3c: The proposed accessway, park, and trail descriptions in the Public Access Plan shall be used to determine Local Coastal Plan consistency of proposed accessways, parks, and trails on Figures PA-1a to 1k of the Public Access Element.
-(GP2020 Revised)
+Policy C-PF-3b: The proposed accessway, park, and trail descriptions in the Public Access Plan shall be used to determine Local Coastal Plan consistency of proposed accessways, parks, and trails as consistent with the Public Access Element.
+(GP2020)

-Policy C-PF-3d: Continue to implement State law pertaining to park impact mitigation that allows for the dedication of land, the payment of fees, or both as a condition of approval for development projects.
+Policy C-PF-3c: Continue to implement park impact mitigation that allows for the dedication of land, the payment of fees, or both as a condition of approval for development projects.
 (GP2020)